What Are CAM Therapies?

 While complementary therapies are done in addition to mainstream treatments, alternative therapies are done instead of them.
 If your psychiatrist suggests you take an antidepressant and you choose to take an herbal remedy like St. John's Wort instead, that's an alternative therapy.
 Some doctors, psychiatrists, and psychologists are willing to work with you even if you choose alternative therapies.
 However, many are not.
-Herbalists and other natural healers may take the lead in your treatment instead if you choose alternative therapies.
+Herbalists and other natural healers may take the lead in personalized treatment instead alternative therapies.

 Integrative therapies offer the best of all worlds.
-They combine the best therapies for you based on who you are as a complete person and what you need to get better.
-Rather than focusing on one type of therapy for every problem, the integrative therapist or doctor uses what seems best for you under the circumstances.
-They may use new, standard, old or ancient medical treatments or therapy methods in any combination they feel is best for your disorder.
+They combine the best therapies for the individual based on the complete person and what is needed to get better.
+Rather than focusing on one type of therapy for every problem, the integrative therapist or doctor uses what seems best for the individual under specific circumstances.
+They may use new, standard, old or ancient medical treatments or therapy methods in any combination they feel is best for the disorder.

 Types And Examples Of CAM Therapies